taskforge/cli/src/docs/designs/server.rst

   designing, maintaining, and implementing a custom protocol.
 - Configurable socket name, listen address / port, log file.
-- Config file can disable use of server since not every list will need it and some users would prefer to not have the overhead.
+- Config file can disable use of server since not every list will need it and some users would prefer to skip the overhead.
 - A List implementation that speaks the server protocol
 - Docker container which can be used to run the Taskforge server